|Platform PS3, Win, PS4||Publisher Square Enix||Developer Square Enix||Release Date 2013-08-27|

 Final Fantasy XIV: ARR - Share Your Impressions

-88 replies latest reply 11 months ago by Nuclear Prinny
+88 replies latest reply about 1 year ago by Nuclear Prinny

 Impressive Character Creation Video - FFXIV: ARR

 2 replies latest reply almost 2 years ago by djstriker